hep-gc/cloudscheduler/unit_tests/web_tests/web_test_docs.md

 The `misc_file_full_path` function takes a file name in the `misc_files` folder and returns its full absolute path.

+The `skip_if_browsers` function takes a browser and a list of browsers to exclue.
+It raises a `unittest.skip` error if the browser is within the list, and generates an appropriate skip message.
+It's designed to be used in place of the `@unittest.skipIf` decorator, when that decorator requires access to the browser, because the browser is not accessible outside of a method.

 The `parse_command_line_arguments` function parses command line arguments for the direct module running of the test files.
 It takes a list of arguments, a list of available test classes, and a flag stating if the tests have regular user classes.

 ## Web Test Interactions